Proxy-Phaethon/chaos/ARCHITECTURE.md

   properly bundled/copied file.
 Works for local dev via `chaos run` later, but isn't how Bootstrap would be referenced in a real production build — worth revisiting once `chaos run` exists.

+Side Notes: I feel like I've abandoned the scope of the original V1, but oh well.
+I think I want this thing to be, like, perfectly usable for a web developer completely, and v2 to do the same for an iOS developer, and so on.
+I've been thinking about the syntax to be added, and I keep getting drawn to simplified code that still RESEMBLES code rather than just plain english.
+Like if-else statements but it actually makes sense, you know?
+But is still enough to account for everything it is 'cutting down on'.